-By hook, or by crook, you need to sell the hell out of your book.
+By hook, or by crook, sell the hell out your book.

 Hey, that rhymes!
-I’m a poet and I didn’t know it!
-Okay, okay, shutting up …
+I’m a poet, and I didn’t know it!
+Okay, okay, I’ll shut up, now.

-You, yourself, could have walked past many a great story because the cover didn’t catch your eye—I know I have—so as superficial as it may seem, you know, don’t judge a book by its cover and all (literally in this case) the reality is that the cover of the book is a powerful hook to any potential readers.
+A great way to push your books is the cover.
+It’s one of the first things that draw potential readers in, and something that can either make or break a decision on someone choosing your book from many others.
+You could have walked past many a great story because the cover didn’t catch your eye.
+I know I have.
+And as superficial as it may seem when we shouldn’t judge a book by its cover (literally in this case) the reality is that the cover of the book is an excellent hook to pull in any potential readers.

 1.)
 Design Your Own

-This is a great option if you’re a designer or love dabbling in design, and even greater if you can navigate your way around such software as photoshop.
+Number one is a great option if you’re a designer or love dabbling in design, and even greater if you can navigate your way around such software as Photoshop.
 However, if you’re not prepared to refine your skills, become dedicated to learning all you can to make it a badass cover, then DO NOT go down this route.
 If you do, you risk it coming off as unprofessional.
-The last thing you want anyone to think is it’s ‘homemade’, refusing to read your story because they don’t want to take a gamble on the content being of the same calibre.
+The last thing you want anyone to think is it’s ‘homemade,’ refusing to read your story because they don’t want to take a gamble on the content being of the same caliber.